 Quote: “I have a dream that one day this nation will rise up and live out the true meaning of its creed.”

-**Postcards are mailed free of charge, USPS First Class to all 50 US States, and an autograph from me on the front is optional – please specify.
-Please contact me for international shipping, or certified mail.
+**Postcards are mailed free of charge, USPS First Class to all 50 US States, and come with an autograph from me on the front.
+We are sorry, no international shipping during the charity promotion; we will resume international shipping in March.

 I created this piece as a collaborative effort with over 50 other people, to commemorate the 50th anniversary of Dr. Martin Luther King Jr’s “I Have A Dream” speech.
 The process was unlike any other work of art I have ever done.
 I put out a call on the internet, looking for participants to submit video of themselves reading one line of the speech; I coordinated two on-location video shoots to film participants in NYC who did not have access to their own video cameras; and I spent over 100 hours painting.
 The end result was a combination of both digital and hand-rendered media that really turned my perception of art-making on its head: Which part was art, which part was administrative, …and which part was activism?